-SHRI K. C. pANT: That is all right.
-Possibly he assumed that the cases oi banks and general insurance are similar.
-But there is some difference and, in fact, there is more in common between life insurance and banking ir respect of the money that is available as against general insurance.
+SHRI K. C. PANT: That is all right.
+Possibly he assumed that the cases of banks and general insurance are similar.
+But there is some difference and, in fact, there is more in common between life insurance and banking in respect of the money that is available, as against general insurance.

 AN HON.
-MEMBER: What is th< timfi-limit for him?
+MEMBER: What is the time-limit for him?

-THE VICE-CHAIRMAN (SHRI M. P. BHARGAVA): Thirty minutes, but the House is prepared to listen.
-The mover took 36 minutes.
+THE VICE-CHAIRMAN (SHRI M P. BHARGAVA): Thirty minutes, but the House is prepared to listen.
+The mover took 36 minutes,

 SHRI K. C. PANT: I thought hon.
-Members would be interested in knowing .. .
+Members would be interested in knowing . . .

-SHRi BANKA BEHARY DAS: We are interested in your conclusions also.
+SHRI BANKA BEHARY DAS: We are interested in your conclusions also.

-SHRI K C. PANT: How can I conclude at the beginning?
+SHRI K. C. PANT: How can I conclude at the beginning?